The Alchemist (novel)

 The Alchemist (O Alquimista) is a novel by Brazilian author Paulo Coelho which was first published in 1988.
 Originally written in Portuguese, it became a widely translated international bestseller.
 The story follows Santiago, a shepherd boy, in his journey across North Africa to the Egyptian pyramids after he dreams of finding treasure there.
+It has since been translated into more than 65 languages and has sold more than 150 million copies worldwide.

 Plot

 An Andalusian shepherd boy named Santiago dreams of a treasure while in a ruined church.
 He consults a Gitano fortune-teller about the meaning of the recurring dream.
 The woman interprets it as a prophecy, telling the boy that he will discover a treasure at the Egyptian pyramids.

 After Santiago sets out, he meets Melchizedek, the king of Salem, who tells him to sell his sheep so as to travel to Egypt and accomplish his "Personal Legend".
-Early on his arrival in Africa, a man who claims to be able to take Santiago to the pyramids instead robs him of the money he had made from his flock.
+Early on his arrival in Tangiers, a man who claims to be able to take Santiago to the pyramids instead robs him and takes all the money he made from selling his sheep.
 Santiago then has to work for a crystal merchant to earn enough to continue his journey.

 Along the way, the boy meets an Englishman who has come in search of an alchemist who can turn any metal to gold, and continues his travels with his new companion.
 When they reach an oasis, Santiago meets and falls in love with an Arabian girl named Fatima, to whom he proposes marriage.
 She promises to marry him only after he completes his journey.
-Frustrated at first, he later learns that true love will not stop nor must one sacrifice one's destiny to it, since to do so robs it of truth.
+Frustrated at first, he later learns that true love will not stop you from achieving what you want to do nor one must sacrifice one's destiny to it, since to do so robs it of truth.